New Mexico’s Fault-Based Insurance Laws

 To determine fault in a car accident, most states (including New Mexico) utilize what’s known as the “comparative negligence” law.
 This rule states that any person who is more than 50% at fault for an accident cannot seek compensation from the other driver.
 [1]

-Essentially, if it’s found that two drivers are equally responsible for a crash, they can both potentially collect damages from each other.
+If it’s found that two drivers are equally responsible for a crash, they can both potentially collect damages from each other.
 However, if one driver is more at fault than the other, they will be held responsible for any damages.

 Breaking New Mexico auto insurance laws can have serious consequences and can cost you in the long run.
 If you are at fault for an auto accident, your insurance company will be responsible for covering all damages, including medical bills and car repairs.